Introduction

 Naming Conventions and Rules

-To ensure consistency, refer to Recommended Contributor Roles in iTunes Package Music Specifications.
+To ensure consistency, refer to Recommended Contributor Roles in the Apple Music Specification.
 If an instrument or role is not listed, you can still deliver it.

 For standard credits consult the Library of Congress Medium of Performance Thesaurus for Music PDF Files and the American Library Association RDA Toolkit.